Vinodh-Machireddy/ml/Interview.md

 5. Tell me about a time you mentored someone or helped a teammate grow.
 Ans: entire team i mentored to understand new tool . previously we are using Fast API for modal serving now we switched to kserve on project req. i explained to team how kserve works. and intergrations with the cloud. etc

-6. if we give a opportunity to handle a team how you will handle
-1. Listen and understand:
- - Having 1-on-1s with every team member — understanding their strengths, career goals, frustrations, and what's blocking them
-2. Set clear goals and ownership
-3. Build a culture of trust, not micromanagement

-7. CHALLENGES
+6. CHALLENGES
+**Silent Feature Drift in Production — Battery Fault Classifier**
+**Situation:**
-**Silent Feature Drift in Production — Battery Fault Classifier** **Situation:** when we working on ev battery fault classifier model which is running in production for about three months, performing well.
+when we working on ev battery fault classifier model which is running in production for about three months, performing well.
 Accuracy and latency dashboards on Grafana looked stable.
 But then the battery domain engineers started reporting something strange — the number of degraded classifications had quietly increased by 30% over the past few weeks.
 No alerts had fired.
 No errors in logs.
 Why it was dangerous: This is what I call a silent failure — the model wasn't crashing, it was confidently making wrong predictions. the model is missing real faults.

 **Root cause analysis:**
 1. Deep Monitoring Analysis
 2. Checked model and pipeline — No code changes, no redeployment, same XGBoost model version in MLflow.
 Pipeline was clean.
 So the problem wasn't in our system.
 3. Compared training vs live data distributions — This is where I found it.
 The battery supplier had made a small manufacturing change that shifted the internal resistance and temperature-under-load distributions.

 **Actions I took:**
 1. Immediate fix — retrained with fresh data
 2.  we added a drift detection layer : This was the bigger lesson.
 I implemented a proper feature drift monitoring system:
 3. Added prediction distribution monitoring
 4. Established a retraining policy
 5. Set up a simple communication channel with the battery supplier and procurement team. if Any material or process changes now get flagged to the ML team proactively.

 ## HR Round: